Multiuser I-MMSE: New Fundamental Relations between the Mutual Information and the MMSE

-Theorems~\ref{theorem1.4} and \ref{theorem2.4} provides intuitions about the change of the mutual information with respect to the changes in the channel or the precoding (power allocation).
-There is a strightforward connection between both changes when each gradient is scaled with respect to the changing arbitrary parameter, we can write this connection as follows:
+\end{theorem} \begin{proof} The detailed proof has been provided in Appendix C, \cite{newSamah} \end{proof} Theorems~\ref{theorem1.4} and \ref{theorem2.4} provide intuitions about the change of the mutual information with respect to the changes in the channel or the precoding (power allocation).
+A straightforward connection between both changes when each gradient is scaled with respect to the changing arbitrary parameter, we can write this connection as follows:

 Note that we can derive the gradient of the mutual information with respect to any arbitrary parameter following similar steps of the proof of the previous two theorems.
-Note also that the derived relations in \eqref{eq.5},~\eqref{eq.6},~\eqref{eq.5.1}, and \eqref{eq.6.1} reduce to the relation between the gradient of the mutual information and the non-linear MMSE derived for the linear vector Gaussian channels \cite{35} if the cross correlation between the input estimates is zero.
+Note also that the derived relations in \eqref{eq.5},~\eqref{eq.6},~\eqref{eq.5.1}, and \eqref{eq.6.1} reduce to the relation between the gradient of the mutual information and the non-linear MMSE derived for the linear vector Gaussian channels \cite{35} if the cross correlation between the input estimates is zero, which applies to linear estimation with perfect reconstruction of estimates and removal of one estimate from another, \cite{GhanemMedardISIT17}.